Vaitae/Password-Generator/README.md

 The Secure Password Generator project showcases strong proficiency in Java programming and object-oriented design principles.
 It addresses the critical need for secure passwords by providing users with a user-friendly tool that encourages the adoption of secure password practices.
 The project's focus on interactivity, user guidance, and informative feedback contributes to its utility and effectiveness.

-**GitHub Repository:** [Link to GitHub Repository]

----

-Feel free to tailor this project description to include any additional details, accomplishments, or insights specific to your project.
-This description should effectively highlight the key features and contributions of your Secure Password Generator application.